TeoWeiHao/IDAssignment1-2021/README.md

 # IDAssignment1-2021 - Rain Drops' Website

 This website is a website on a music unit called Rain Drops.
 This is a primarly Japanese unit and has most information in Japanese rather than English.
 So this website is to showcase their work and information about them simply and effectively in English.
-This would encompass the details about the group, their members and their discography (the albums and songs they have worked on to date) and also include the lyrics of all of their songs.
+This would encompass the details about the group, their members and their discography (the albums and songs they have worked on to date).

 ## Design Process